Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Related Work

 \subsection{Uncertainty Estimation in Reasoning}

-Uncertainty estimation has become an essential diagnostic tool for assessing and guiding the quality of reasoning in LLMs.
-Recent studies have examined how model confidence, often derived from token probabilities, correlates with reasoning correctness, showing that probability trends can signal both the completeness of the reasoning and the likelihood of error \cite{kadavath2022lmknow}.
-Other works prompt LLMs to express verbalized self-confidence during generation, revealing how internal uncertainty manifests linguistically \cite{tian2023identifying}.
-Beyond single-path diagnostics, semantic-based approaches measure the variability across multiple semantically equivalent reasoning chains to estimate epistemic uncertainty, and are often used for hallucination detection \cite{kuhn2023semantic,Farquhar2024,baan2023uncertainty}.
-Building on these signals, confidence enhanced reasoning \cite{razghandi2025cerconfidenceenhancedreasoning} assigns confidence scores to intermediate reasoning steps and uses them to weight and aggregate multiple CoT paths, improving robustness over vanilla self-consistency by explicitly leveraging uncertainty structure.
+Uncertainty estimation has become an essential diagnostic tool for assessing and improving the quality of reasoning in LLMs.
+Prior work has examined how model confidence, often derived from token probabilities, correlates with correctness and can reveal whether a model can distinguish reliable answers from unreliable ones \cite{kadavath2022lmknow}.
+Other studies have investigated whether LLMs can faithfully verbalize their intrinsic uncertainty or learn to express uncertainty through self-training \cite{yona2024faithfully,liu2024llmslearnuncertainty}.
+Beyond single-path diagnostics, semantic-based approaches measure the variability across semantically equivalent generations to estimate epistemic uncertainty and detect hallucinations \cite{kuhn2023semantic,baan2023uncertainty,Farquhar2024,huang2025surveyhallucination}.
+More recent work studies uncertainty directly over reasoning traces, showing that CoT can improve response-wise uncertainty quantification and that internal reasoning states can support efficient test-time reasoning assessment \cite{zhang2025cot,ni2025reprobe}.
+Confidence-signal enhanced reasoning assigns confidence scores to intermediate reasoning steps and uses them to weight and aggregate multiple CoT paths, improving robustness over vanilla self-consistency by explicitly leveraging uncertainty structure \cite{razghandi2025cerconfidenceenhancedreasoning}.
+Unlike prior work that primarily uses uncertainty for calibration, hallucination detection, or reweighting multiple completed reasoning paths, our approach uses uncertainty-derived features from a single trajectory to determine whether further sampling is necessary, thereby reducing the cost of multi-path reasoning.